Wiki · Person · Last reviewed June 25, 2026

 The safety hope behind Olah's work is that future AI systems should be inspected internally, not only interviewed.
 Behavioral evaluations can miss hidden capabilities, deceptive behavior, memorized information, or internal representations that do not appear in ordinary tests.

 For governance, this would be a major change.
-If interpretability matures, auditors and safety teams may be able to ask whether a model represents a dangerous concept, whether a mitigation changed internal computation, or whether a system is only cosmetically aligned at the output layer.
+If interpretability matures, auditors and safety teams may be able to ask whether a model represents a dangerous concept, whether a mitigation changed internal computation, whether a model is aware of an evaluation, or whether a system is only cosmetically aligned at the output layer.

 Limits and Criticism